Everest Base Camp Trek - 14 Days

 • Max.
 Altitude3860m/12664f

 As soon as the journey embarks from the Namche Bazaar, we may encounter a crowd heading towards the hill ridge.
 Then the easy part begins through the terraced hillside and descends to the juncture.
 We pass Kyanjuma and head gradually through the picturesque trail till Phunki Tenga and stop for lunch.
 Taking a rest for a while, we hike down to the Riverside, cross it, and begin climbing straight uphill to Tengboche, a spiritually contented town.
 It is the biggest monastery in the region at an altitude of 3800 meters.
 We can visit the monastery at the time of evening prayers if you want or take a rest at the Teahouse.
-OVernight in Tengboche.
+Overnight in Tengboche.

 • AccommodationGuesthouse/Teahouse